TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Yeah let's also write a linear pseudo-code with ifs and elses
+	- Actually think which way will be easier to comprehend...
+	- Pre-stun stage
+		1. Do we need to stun?
+			- Only if at least symmetric
+		2. Can we ping right after stun?
+			- Only if the server is at most symmetric
+		3. If stunned, wait
+		4. Determine traversal session timeout.
+			- Both conic?
+5s because the only
+		4. (repeated in intervals) Notify masterserver.
+If stunned, include the information.
+			- timeout?
+		5. Pingback from the game server.
+			- Launch the full connection.
+		5. Response from masterserver.
+			- Server is at least symmetric?
+Get predicted port from info.
+			-

+- It's most advantageous for the CLIENT to send low ttl packets
+	- And it makes most sense.
+	- As they won't reach the server, multiple clients connecting there won't trigger some security measures
+	- More difficult to take the server down.
+The server will only respond to what masterserver relays from the client, not to client's pings
+		- perhaps its important somehow for our logistics?
 - We'll need to somehow preffix all our udp traffic with command indices I guess
 	- or just new masterserver request types right?

 - Remember that a changed source port MUST result in a different translated port on all NATs
 	- otherwise we'd have no way to know which app the packet was delivered to